 As County Clare becomes Ireland’s LGBTQ+ love destination, with a focus on Dromoland – we have eight fabulous experiences to accompany your visit.

 Mrs White’s Afternoon Tea at Dromoland Castle is a most civilised way to kick off a big event with style.
-The warm scones with clotted cream and homemade jams, delicate pastries, finger sandwiches, specialty teas served in silver pots and elegant China and, of course, Champagne, all hark back to a more elegant era.
-Dromoland Inn also serves afternoon tea, or for something epic, head with your tribe to nearby Knappogue in Quin or Bunratty Castle to hear tales of yore as you feast on medieval fare while sipping a goblet or two of mead in the glow of candlelight.
+The warm scones with clotted cream and homemade jams, delicate pastries, finger sandwiches, specialty teas served in silver pots and elegant china and, of course, champagne, all hark back to a more elegant era.
+The Dromoland Inn also serves afternoon tea, or for something epic, head with your tribe to nearby Knappogue Castle in Quin or Bunratty Castle to hear tales of yore as you feast on medieval fare while sipping a goblet or two of mead in the glow of candlelight.
 In Bunratty, two guests can be nominated as royals while harpists and singers cast a magical spell over the evening.

 This part of South County Clare has rolling wooded countryside with gentle slopes that can offer staggering views over the River Shannon, so it’s no coincidence that horse riding is a popular local activity.
 Castlefergus Equestrian, a family-owned stable close to Dromoland, is located by a 15-century tower house.
 Pony treks cross meadows, beneath old railway arches or alongside a river at a bespoke space.

 For a sweeping stretch along north County Clare’s beautiful landscape, Mountain View Trekking offers horseback trails along tranquil winding green roads into the mysterious and ethereal Burren region.
 The mountain trek swirls up 365 metres over the ocean with views of the Cliffs of Moher, Aran Islands and Connemara Mountains.

 Traditional music, County Clare